Omie Wise: Fiction

 Little is known about the real Omie Wise, but records indicate that she was an orphan girl who was taken in by William Adams and his wife Mary Adams in Randolph County, North Carolina.
 At the Adams' farmhouse, Jonathan Lewis, son of Richard Lewis, met Naomi.
 Naomi and Jonathan Lewis became lovers quickly, but Jonathan was advised by his mother to pursue Hettie Elliott, whose family was "in good standing" both socially and financially.
 Naomi found out about Jonathan's courtship to Ms. Elliott, and although jilted, did not stop their affair.

-The day itself can not be determined, but it is said that in April 1808, Naomi went missing.
+The day itself cannot be determined, but it is said that in April 1808, Naomi went missing.
 Mr. Adams gathered a search party and followed the horse tracks to now Randleman, North Carolina, where they found Naomi Wise's body in the river.
 Mrs. Ann Davis, a resident close to the water, confirmed that she had heard a woman screaming the night before.
 The coroner from Asheboro examined the drowned and battered body of Naomi and found her pregnant.

 Jonathan Lewis was found and taken to jail, where he escaped a month later.
 As the notoriety of the case grew, many members of the Lewis family began to move out of North Carolina and settled in Kentucky, where Jonathan Lewis himself was said to have started a family six years after Naomi's death.
 Word of Lewis's whereabouts reached Randolph County; the citizens demanded he be apprehended.
 Jonathan Lewis was found and placed in jail once more.
 His trial was moved from Randolph County to Guilford County in 1815.
 He was found not guilty, despite witnesses and evidence, and was free to return to Kentucky.
 Five years later, in 1820, Jonathan Lewis was said to have died of an illness, confessing to the murder of Naomi Wise on his deathbed.